-In the interest of better preparing future Spanish-speaking professionals, Indiana University of Pennsylvania, in cooperation with the Department of Education and the Pennsylvania State System of Higher Education, will again offer, beginning in January 2015, the 53rd Annual Pennsylvania-Valladolid Study in Spain program.
-This academic program will encourage future Spanish-speaking professionals, at minimum cost, to spend a period of twenty weeks immersed in Spanish culture and language at the University of Valladolid.
+In the interest of better preparing future Spanish-speaking professionals, Indiana University of Pennsylvania, in cooperation with the Office of International Education and the Pennsylvania State System of Higher Education will offer the 57th Annual Pennsylvania-Valladolid Study in Spain program.
+This academic program, beginning in January 2019, will encourage future Spanish-speaking professionals, at minimum cost, to spend a period of twenty weeks immersed in Spanish culture and language at the University of Valladolid.

 A minimum of 10 college credit hours in Spanish, or equivalent, will be required (IUP students need at least SPAN 260), and applicants must be able to follow lectures in Spanish without major difficulty.
 Participants will be placed in classes at the beginning of the program according to their level as determined by a test given the first day.
-The 53rd Annual Pennsylvania-Valladolid Study in Spain Program dates are January 8th - May 15th, 2015.Museo de escultura Pennsylvania-Valladolid Students at the University
+The 57th Annual Pennsylvania-Valladolid Study in Spain Program dates are January 9 - May 17, 2019.

 When you come back from studying in Valladolid, most likely you will be one semester away from finishing the Spanish major.